ipptool(1)

 Specifies that plain text output is desired.

 Specifies that the (last) testfile should be repeated the specified number of times.
-This option is incompatible with the -X (XML plist output) option.
+This option is incompatible with the --ippfile (IPP file output) and -P or -X (XML plist output) options.

 -q